sebw/blog.wains.be/content/posts/2020/2020-10-30-migrating-synology-surveillance-to-zoneminder.md

 detection_sequence=object,alpr
 ```

-In my case I only enabled person detection.
+I think I only changed `object_detection_pattern` in there.
+You can have custom patterns (detecting cars and people on the frontyard camera and only people on the backyard).
+I assume that reducing the number of objects reduces the processing (?).

 What was missing are 3 files related to `yolov3`.

-You can indeed try the object detection script manually (inside the container):
+I tried object detection script manually (inside the container):

 ```bash
 docker exec -it zm sh